 If you own a small business that sells a product, such as food or clothing, you have likely heard the term cost of goods sold or COGS.
 This metric is essential to business success because if the cost of goods sold is too high compared to revenue, your business could be hemorrhaging cash.
 Even though it is one of the most important numbers to know about your business, many business owners aren’t sure what numbers to include in a COGS formula or are intimidated by what can be a complicated calculation.
-Here’s a guide to help you nail down your cost of goods sold metric once and for all.

 What is the Cost of Goods Sold?